 TH 325.
-Protestant Tradition
+Protestant Tradition Prerequisite: TH 205 or equivalent

 A course exploring how the Reformation period laid the foundations for Protestantism in Europe.
 Luther's thought and basic Protestant tenets will be explored as well as the Wesleyan movement in England and nineteenth-century American revivalism.